Parliament Winter Session Kicks Off: Spotlight on Key Bills and National Agendas

 Adjournment Sine Die

-When the house is adjourned by the Presiding Officer without fixing any date or time of the next meeting; means terminating a sitting of Parliament for an indefinite period.
+When the Presiding Officer adjourns the house without fixing any date or time of the next meeting; means terminating a sitting of Parliament for an indefinite period.

 Prorogation

 Prorogation means the termination of a session of the House.
 Prorogation terminates both the sitting and session of the House.
-All pending notices (other than those for introducing bills) lapse n prorogation and fresh notices have to be given for the next session.
+All pending notices (other than those for introducing bills) lapse and fresh notices must given for the next session.

 0 Comments